Tamreen/web.api/readme.md

 - Create a worker to make the activities of all players read if a training completed or canceled (No need anymore).
 - Beautify the name of the trainings.
 - The coordinates should be y, x rather than x, y.
+- Fix the issue when displaying the players of a training (readAt).

 ## TODO:
 - Validate the time when adding a training, it must be future.